SonQBChau/dev-tool-tutorials/basic_cmd.md

 `rename old_name new_name`

-For example, to change the name of "hello_world.cpp" to "hello.cpp", the command will become:
+For example, to change the name of "hello_world.cpp" to "hello.cpp":

 `rename hello_world.cpp hello.cpp`